gitlabhq/gitlabhq/doc/administration/uploads.md

 **In installations from source:**

-_The artifacts are stored by default in `/home/git/gitlab/public/uploads/-/system`._
+_The uploads are stored by default in `/home/git/gitlab/public/uploads/-/system`._

 1. To change the storage path for example to `/mnt/storage/uploads`, edit